turbopape/milestones/README.md

        :is-milestone true}}}
 ```

-Which you can pass to another program to render as a GANTT diagram (ours is coming soon.)
+You can then pass this to another program to render as a Gantt chart (ours is coming soon).
-You should have _:achieved_ equal to _:duration_, or Milestones was not able to schedule all of the tasks - This
+You should have `:achieved` equal to `:duration`, or Milestones was not able to schedule all of the tasks (this
-should not happen by the way.
+should not happen).

 ### Errors

  Error Map Key                 |  What it means
 -------------------------------|-----------------------------
 :reordering-errors             | { 1 [:priority],...} You gave priority to tasks according to fields (:priority) which some tasks (1) lack)
-:tasks-w-predecessors-errors   | :{6 [13],...} these tasks have these non-existent predecessors.
+:tasks-w-predecessors-errors   | :{6 [13],...} These tasks have these non-existent predecessors.
 :tasks-w-no-resources          | [1,...
-These tasks are no milestones and are not assigned to any resource
+These tasks are not milestones and are not assigned to any resource
 :tasks-cycles                  | [[1 2] [3 5]...
 Couple of tasks that are in a cycle : 1 depends on 2, and 2 on 1
 :milestones-w-no-predecessors  | [1 2...
 These milestones don't have predecessors